St. Michael's College School: History

-In 1967, St. Michael’s College School entered into partnership with the Metropolitan Separate School Board (known today as the Toronto Catholic District School Board) educating the Board’s students in Grades 9 and 10.
-This decision made St. Michael’s College School both a public and private school, which lasted for approximately 20 years.
-In September 1985, the Basilian Fathers decided to refuse provincial aid beyond and return St. Michael’s to its roots as an independent, Catholic high school.
+In 1967, St. Michael's College School entered into partnership with the Metropolitan Separate School Board (known today as the Toronto Catholic District School Board) educating the Board's students in Grades 9 and 10.
+This decision made St. Michael's College School both a public and private school, which lasted for approximately 20 years.
+In September 1985, the Basilian Fathers decided to refuse provincial aid beyond and return St. Michael's to its roots as an independent, Catholic high school.

-In 1995, a major capital expansion program upgraded the school to include an east wing complete with Science classrooms, a library (Odette Library), music and visual arts facilities, a design and technology facility, a 250-seat lecture hall, and an expanded gymnasium.
-In September 1998, St. Michael’s College School expanded its academic program to include a Grade 7 and 8 program.
+In 1995, a major capital expansion program upgraded the school to include an east wing complete with science classrooms, a library (Odette Library), music and visual arts facilities, a design and technology facility, a 250-seat lecture hall, and an expanded gymnasium.
+In September 1998, St. Michael's College School expanded its academic program to include a Grade 7 and 8 program.
 The Preparatory school was previously active during the early 1900s.

-On September 15, 2002, St. Michael’s College School celebrated its 150th Anniversary.

-The school’s athletic stadium was retrofitted in September 2004 to include a state-of-the-art athletic field complete with artificial turf, an electronic scoreboard, stadium lighting, and an air supported dome that covers a third of the field for use during the winter months.
+The school's athletic stadium was retrofitted in September 2004 to include a state-of-the-art athletic field complete with artificial turf, an electronic scoreboard, stadium lighting, and an air supported dome that covers a third of the field for use during the winter months.
 The St. Michael's College School Centre for the Arts was the fourth and final phase of this revitalization project.
 The St. Michael's College School Centre for the Arts opened in April 2010, and hosts annual school stage productions of musicals and dramas in addition to concerts and other events.

-In November 2018, police began an investigation after learning of two separate sexual assaults at the school.
-The school suspended and expelled a number of students.
-On October 3, 2019, three of the seven students charged pleaded guilty to charges of sexual assault with a weapon and assault with a weapon and were later sentenced to two years probation.
-On November 2, 2019, the final case concluded in court with a former student being sentenced to two years probation.